NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 Macro Text: [ez-tabs title="2020 Scholarship Winners"]Jennie Miranda, Carina Myers, Ruby-May Waters[/ez-tabs]
 ```

-## **EZ-Library Add-On v.1**
+## **EZ-Library Add-On**

-The EZ-Library Addon makes it easy to insert a document library onto your WildApricot website.
-The add-on takes care of formatting the presentation of the selected documents, sorting them by title or date, and marks them for download so that they do not open in the browser.
+The EZ-Library Addon makes it easy to insert a document library into a WildApricot website.
+The add-on takes care of formatting the presentation of the selected documents, sorting them by title or date, and makes them available for one-click download.

 ### **USAGE:**

 This add-on comes with two macros that must be used together.
-The first macro is `[ez-library][/ez-library]` and it is used to configure the library.
+The first macro is `[ez-library][/ez-library]` used to configure the library.
 This macro has three mandatory parameters:

-* `folder`: This is the path to the folder where all the files listed will be located.
-This is the path from the "Resources" folder, so do not include that.
-If your documents are located in the "Documents" folder, set this to "documents".
-If they are located in the subfolder called "Minutes" inside of the document folder, set this to "documents/minutes".
+* `folder`: the path to the WildApricot file manager folder containing all the files to be included in the library.
+This path is relative to the standard "Resources" folder, and the path should not include "Resources".
+If your documents are located in the "Documents" folder, set the path to "documents".
+For example, if they are located in a subfolder called "Minutes" inside of the documents folder, set this to "documents/minutes".

-* `sort`: This specifies how to sort the files.
-Set it to "name" to sort by the display name you assign to the documents in ascending order.
+* `sort`:  specifies how to sort the files.
+Set this option to "name" to sort by the display name you assign to the documents in ascending order.
 Set it to "date" to sort by the date you assign to each document in descending order.

-* `view`: This specifies how the documents are displayed.
-Currently, there is only one view available: "list".
+* `view`: specifies the layout of the document library.
+Currently, only one view is available: "list".

 * * The "list" view displays the files in a three-column table.
 The first column contains an image representing the document type, the second column contains the file's display name, and the third column displays the assigned date.
 Click on the display name to download the file.

-The second macro is `[document][/document]` - this is used for each document you wish to include, and must be located within the `[ez-library][/ez-library]` macro.
+The second macro is `[document][/document]` - this is used for each document you wish to include in the library, and must be located within the `[ez-library][/ez-library]` macro.
 This macro requires two parameters:

 * `date`: This is the date you wish to use for this document.
 The date is used for sorting and is displayed in the library.
 The date must be formatted as "YYYY-MM-DD".

 * `filename`: This is the filename that the file is saved as.

 Within the `[document][/document]` macro, enter the display name to use for the document link.